-This in the third in a series of blog posts about CBT formulations.
-This blog will focus on CBT formulation for health anxiety.
+This in the third in a series of blog posts about Cognitive Behavioural Therapy for a range of issues.
+This blog will focus on Cognitive Behavioural Therapy for health anxiety.

 1. What is health anxiety?